 How exciting!
 The day has finally come (and passed) wherein coding professionals could apply theory to practice.
-After years of education, training and preparing for ICD-10 on October 1, 2015 coders were able to flip through crisp pages and navigate their way through the Alphabetic Index and Tabular Section of their new 2016 ICD-10-CM code books.
-Super Coders reported to duty, eager and ready to conquer clinical documentation battle grounds.
+After years of education, training, and preparing for ICD-10 on October 1, 2015 coders were able to flip through crisp pages and navigate their way through the Alphabetic Index and Tabular Section of their new 2016 ICD-10-CM codebooks.
+Super Coders reported to duty, eager and ready to conquer clinical documentation battlegrounds.
 On a mission to capture diagnoses to the greatest level of specificity in a way never achieved before, aiding in improved coding and reporting, optimal patient care, timely and accurate reimbursement, research, and improved data quality.

 Among the many new concepts introduced, unique codes for alcohol and drug use, abuse, and dependence were developed; therefore, a careful review of the documentation is required to ensure accurate reporting.
 In the midst of the continued excitement coders must not thrust full speed ahead without possessing an in-depth knowledge of the ICD-10-CM Official Guidelines for Coding and Reporting as it pertains to these conditions.

-A psychoactive substance (e.g. tobacco, alcohol, amphetamines, cannabis, cocaine, and heroine) acts primarily on the central nervous system where it alters brain function, resulting in temporary changes in perception, mood, consciousness, and behavior.
+A psychoactive substance (e.g. tobacco, alcohol, amphetamines, cannabis, cocaine, and heroin) acts primarily on the central nervous system where it alters brain function, resulting in temporary changes in perception, mood, consciousness, and behavior.
 Mental disorders are secondary to brain disorders.
-The intent behind the creation of the codes was not to identify and label all patients as users, abusers or those dependent upon psychoactive substances; but rather to identify the relationship between these substances and mental or behavioral disorders.
+The intent behind the creation of the codes was not to identify and label all patients as users, abusers, or those dependent upon psychoactive substances; but rather to identify the relationship between these substances and mental or behavioral disorders.

 Let’s take a closer look!